-When you go to Canada on a Working Holiday, a Young Professionals permit, or even an internship permit, you will be living there for several months.
+When you go to Canada on a Working Holiday, Young Professionals or International Co-op permit, you will be living there for several months or even years.
 That’s when the question arises: should I open a bank account in Canada to handle my daily transactions?

-The majority of Working Holiday visa holders in Canada plan to work, either throughout their stay or just occasionally.
-Canadian employers therefore need your bank account details to be able to pay you.
+The majority of Working Holiday permit holders in Canada plan to work for at least some of their stay.
+Canadian employers need local bank account details to be able to pay you.
 Similarly, if you are self-employed with Canadian clients, you will need a local account to receive your payments.

-In fact, it is not possible for your Canadian employer to make international transfers to your foreign bank account as the bank charges are much too high!
-A Canadian account is therefore necessary so as not to complicate things unnecessarily.
+It is not really possible for your Canadian employer to make international transfers to your foreign bank account, as the international fees are too high.
+A Canadian account is, therefore, necessary if you plan to earn money in Canada.

-Whether you usually pay your daily expenses in cash or by card, opening a local account is essential to avoid paying very high international withdrawal or payment fees.
+Whether you usually pay your daily expenses by card or cash, opening a local account is essential to avoid paying expensive international withdrawal or payment fees.

-In addition, having a Canadian account will enable you to make transfers quickly (whether for your rent, to pay back your friends in Canada, etc.).
+In addition, having a Canadian account will enable you to make transfers quickly (for your rent, to pay friends in Canada, etc.).

-When you arrive in Canada, you will quickly have to take care of things such as setting up a phone line, registering at the library, etc. You will often need a proof of address to do this.
-Your local bank contract is the easiest and quickest proof of address to obtain when you first arrive while you are waiting to find permanent accommodation.
+When you arrive in Canada, you will have to take care of things such as setting up a local phone number, getting your SIN, etc. You will often need to show proof of address and a local bank contract is one of the easiest and quickest proof of address to obtain when you first arrive (even if you use a short-term address while waiting to find more permanent accommodation).

 Do I still need to keep my account open back at home?

-Logically, you will need to keep your account open at least until you can transfer money to your Canadian account.
-This means you won’t be able to close your account before you leave (remember that in order to obtain your Working Holiday Visa from Canadian immigration, you will have to show proof of recent funds).
-However, once you’ve arrived in Canada and opened a Canadian account, you can move all your savings to Canada and close your home account if you so wish!
+Logically, you should keep your account open at least until you can transfer money to your Canadian account.
+You will also need to keep it open to show proof of recent funds when arriving in Canada.
+Once you’ve arrived in Canada and opened a Canadian account, you can choose to move all your savings to Canada and close your home account, or you can choose to keep it open.

-- Keeping your account open will be one less administrative formality to tick off the list when you return home after your stay in Canada
+- It will be one less administrative formality to deal with when you return home after your stay in Canada.

-- It allows you to continue to pay bills (such as the repayment of an outstanding loan) and receive transfers (such as rent payments if you’re a landlord).
+- It allows you to continue to pay bills at home (such as repayments of outstanding loans) and receive transfers (such as rent payments if you’re a landlord).

 If I’m an unpaid intern or don’t intend to work in Canada, is it really necessary to open an account?

-Yes and no. But opening a local account for the reasons mentioned above (especially since it’s a simple formality) will definitely make your life easier.
+Yes and no. It’s not mandatory but opening a local account for the reasons mentioned above (especially since it’s easy to open a bank account) will definitely make your life easier.

 0 comments